hyperledger-labs/zeto/zkp/js/README.md

 # Run

 Once the proving keys and verification keys are generated, set the environment variable `PROVING_KEYS_ROOT` to the folder that contains the proving keys and verification keys.
+(Run the test in js folder.)

 ```console
 $ npm i